- Providing Value to Stakeholders

 Elimination of CO2 in Offices

 Calbee promotes energy conservation in its factories and distribution facilities, as well as its headquarters and other offices.
 We raise awareness of energy conservation among all employees through efforts that include using a in-house database to manage the amount of electricity used in each workplace and the resulting CO2 emissions.
-We are continuously working to conserve energy through various activities, such as switching to LED lighting, optimizing air-conditioning temperature settings and introducing Cool Biz, Summer Time, and Early Time in winter.
+We are continuously working to conserve energy through various activities, such as switching to LED lighting, optimizing air-conditioning temperature settings.

 Effective Use of Resources